Donald Trump is indicted in Georgia for seeking to overturn the 2020 election

 Weeks before the Raffensperger call, as Georgia was finalizing its recount of the presidential race — the third tally in as many weeks — a number of Trump allies descended upon an unofficial Georgia state Senate hearing to convince lawmakers they had the power to pick different presidential electors than the certified results.

-The allies include Ray Smith, a Georgia attorney who has been charged in the case for his role in leading a portion of the hearing that outlined false claims about thousands of illegal votes in the state; and Eastman, who claimed lawmakers were allowed to disregard election results under the Constitution.
+The allies include Ray Smith, a Georgia attorney who has been charged in the case for his role in leading a portion of the hearing that outlined false claims about thousands of illegal votes in the state; and Eastman, who was an architect of the plan to keep Trump in power, and who claimed lawmakers were allowed to disregard election results under the Constitution.

 The most explosive charges stemming from the hearing are reserved for Giuliani, the man once called "America's mayor" for leading New York City through the Sept.
 11, 2001, terrorist attacks.
-Giuliani now faces criminal charges, potential disbarment and a defamation lawsuit for claims he made about Ruby Freeman and Shaye Moss, two election workers depicted in the surveillance video shared in Georgia hearings and across social media.
+Giuliani now faces criminal charges, potential disbarment and a defamation lawsuit for claims he made about Ruby Freeman and Shaye Moss, two Fulton County election workers depicted in a video alleging a debunked claim that "suitcases" of ballots were illegally counted.

 Giuliani accused the women of "surreptitiously passing around USB ports as if they are vials of heroin, of cocaine" that were actually ginger mints, Moss said in testimony to the House committee investigating the Jan.
 6, 2021, Capitol riot.

-Eastman and Giuliani were among the six unindicted co-conspirators listed in the federal indictment of Trump by special counsel Smith, along with attorney Powell and Jeffrey Clark, the Department of Justice official who proposed sending a letter urging officials to convene a special legislative session to appoint Republican electors, and Kenneth Cheseboro, an attorney who help orchestrate the alternative elector scheme.
+Eastman and Giuliani were among the six unindicted co-conspirators listed in the federal indictment of Trump by special counsel Smith, along with attorney Powell and Clark, the Department of Justice official who proposed sending a letter urging officials to convene a special legislative session to appoint Republican electors, and Cheseboro, an attorney who help orchestrate the alternative elector scheme.
+All are charged here.

 Powell allegedly coordinated with Cathy Latham, the former Coffee County, Ga., Republican Party chair, to send a team that unlawfully copied data from the rural county's election equipment.